 I picture a future where I’m standing on my family’s front porch, the door slammed shut behind me.
 That metallic click of the lock cementing my transition from loved family member to unwanted trespasser.
 Knowing I have no friends to take me in, I stay rooted in place, hastily shuffling through my options with shaky hands.
 Should I go to a homeless shelter?
-Squat in one spot and spend the entirety of my days begging on the streets?
+Beg another family member to take me in until I can “get on my feet”?

 I don’t know.

 But in the face of a closed door, what else can I do, at first, but walk away?

 So, lost in my mind, I take a step forward.
 Down the sidewalk, across the street, my feet picking up momentum until I’m blowing through my small town in South Carolina, where there are strip malls on every corner and the flies never die.
 Further and further I go, my feet sailing across the tarmac till there’s holes in my soles and a hungry pit in my stomach.
 I still only to patch my shoes and dumpster dive for my next meal, then I’m pounding the pavement again.
 Alive and free, wandering untethered to the binds of society, apart from the rat race.
 Making an adventure out of my misfortune-at least for a time.